jqwik-team/jqwik/docs/user-guide.md

 }
 ```

-Mind that `provideArbitrariesFor` returns a set of potential arbitraries.
+Mind that `provideFor` returns a set of potential arbitraries.
 That's necessary because the `subtypeProvider` might also deliver a choice of
 subtype arbitraries.
 Not too difficult, is it?